yuhko-msft/microsoft-graph-docs/api-reference/beta/api/appcatalogs-list-teamsapps.md

 ## Response

 If successful, this method returns a `200 OK` response code and a list of [teamsApp](../resources/teamsapp.md) objects in the response body.

+> **Note:** Requests in application context will only return apps that have been published to the app catalog.

+> **Note:** Requests in application context will not return the color and outline icons.

+> **Note:** Permission policies will not be applied in application context.

 ## Examples